rismm/tp/docs/UserGuide.md

 ## SuperTracker

-SuperTracker is a desktop app for managing a supermarket's inventory and expenditures, optimized for use via a Command Line Interface (CLI).
+SuperTracker is a desktop app for managing a supermarket's inventory and transactions, optimized for use via a Command Line Interface (CLI).

 - [Quick Start](#quick-start)